Maher352/inmind-dl/README.md

 !! yolov5 must be cloned to the repository as it is used for object detection

+Regarding the Session folders: files are not polished (they need some rework and local adaptation, they were developed on google colab)

 Regarding the project many things can be done to enhance it:

 1- the dataloader developped for the yolov5 model should receive the directories of images and npy files with the transform and output